 - Main body, where you show how this and that should be implemented.

-- Conclusion, where you sums the info up and provide further instructions (additional material)
+- Conclusion, where you sum the info up and provide further instructions (additional material)

 Note!
-A how-to knowledge base article template is your perfect chance to include as many visuals as you like.
-You should strike the balance, though.
+A how-to article template is your perfect chance to include as many visuals as you like.
+You should strike a balance, though.
 Nobody likes patchy texts and tons of images.